 - Never direct greywater into natural water flows.

-- Avoid using greywater to irrigate vegetables, and focus on ornamental foliage instead.
+- Avoid using greywater to water vegetables, and focus on ornamental foliage instead.

-- Do not irrigate directly onto the lawn.
+- Do not spray directly onto the lawn.
 Use a drip system, instead.

 - Consult with an experienced professional before moving forward with any DIY installation.

 One of the most cost-effective and affordable ways to reduce water use is to switch to liquid foaming soap dispensers.

 A recent study published by GOJO Industries, Inc. found that;